sankeer28/AI-Py-IDE/README.md

 # AI-PY-IDE

 A modern, web-based Python IDE with integrated AI code generation powered by Google's Gemini LLM.
 Write, run, and generate Python code directly in your browser.
+Gemini also explains any highlighted code.

 ## ✨ Features